sympy/sympy/doc/src/explanation/active-deprecations.md

 ```

 When inspecting this matrix you will notice that for ``theta_pin = 0`` the child
-body is rotated $\pi$ rad around the ``parent.y`` axis and it is possible to
+body is rotated $\pi$ rad around the ``parent.y`` axis.
+In the new definition
-specify this differently.
-In the new definition you can see that we get the same
+you can see that we get the same result, but this time we have also specified
-result, but this time we have also specified this exact rotation:
+this exact rotation:

 ```py
 >>> from sympy import pi